BecayeSoft/Databricks/README.md

 - Job clusters: to run automated jobs.

 Create a cluster by clicking on `New` > `Clusters` on the left menu, then choose the relevant configuration for your cluster.

+If you plan to train Machine Learning models, you can use GPU-enabled clusters.

 ## Create a notebook